snmoya/DecoProject/README.md

-What I've done in this branch: Homepage adjustment and login page development

 In here you can find a `WebMLY` folder for the website and `MLY` for the mobile application.

 Please read `README.md` files in each folder for each instructions.